nicolasbize/ld37/readme.txt

 X Diary: shows the guy is crazy and hears voices, also talks about the fact his wife/kid left him X Teddy bear: shows they left in a hurry
-X Food in kitchen: shows that someone was here not too long ago
-- Termination letter in Desk: shows that the guy was hitting rock bottom
-- LSD and other pills: shows that they were on depression medication
+X Food in kitchen: shows that someone was here not too long ago X Termination letter in Desk: shows that the guy was hitting rock bottom X LSD and other pills: shows that they were on depression medication
 - Answering machine: one message from grandmother asking her child to answer and come see her in Baltimore
 - 2 bus tickets (1 adult / 1 child) for trip to Baltimore
 - Alcohol: shows they were not stable
-- Boxes: shows they have a tendency to move from place to place
+X Boxes: shows they have a tendency to move from place to place
+- Papers and clothes everywhere
 - Picture Frame: shows they were united at one point
 - Broken vase: shows they were having issues
 - Chair on bed: shows noone has slept there
-- TV not working: shows how tedious their situation was
-- Disgusting bathroom: shows noone has been cleaning for weeks
+X TV not working: shows how tedious their situation was X Disgusting bathroom: shows noone has been cleaning for weeks

+Also need stuff in kitchen drawers

+Kathy, Bobby
+John
+Kadelsky

+Time to record some sounds and voices!!

+- Door jammed
+- Cupboard open + close
+- Drawer open + close
+- Book open + close
+- Letter open + close
+- Faucet open + close
+- TV not working
+- Door bam-bam + crash
+- Cardboard boxes

+- Voices:
+John/TexMurphy:
+"About 3 days ago, I received a call about a missing family.
+As one of the best P.I.s out there, those calls are not uncommon...
+I easily got in the apartment.
+Now I just need to find out where they went..."
+"Oh that smell is awful...
+I think my nose started to bleed permanently."
+"A pipe in the middle of the apartment?
+Thought I had seen everything...
+Classy!"
+"Ah perfect, time for my favorite show! <click> Dang, broken."
+"What do we have here?"
+"December 7th, 1976.
+This place was no longer for us.
+We don't belong here.
+It was time to go.
+I helped Kathy and Bobby leave first.
+I love them so much.
+Why couldn't I go as well?
+I am trapped in this appartment.
+Drugs are helping, I think.
+I hear their voices calling me!
+I am not crazy Yadi yadi yada..."
+"Sounds like the wife and kid have gone somewhere...
+The dad must have come back recently..."

+"Let's see..."
+"December 10th, 1976.
+Mr. Kadelsky, Despite our numerous requests, we still have not received payment for your rent due for the months of October through December.
+This is the final notice prior to your expulsion by the police.
+Please pay the due amount of $478 before December 12th.
+Thank you."
+"Well that explains why they would disappear without saying anything..."

+"Hmmm..."
+"Dear John C. Kadelsky.
+Your employment with AB Transport Services will be officially terminated on December 2nd, 1976.
+You have been terminated for the following reasons: we have decided to implement a workforce reduction and your position has been terminated.
+Your conduct around other employees has been questionable in the past.
+Please be sure that we did not take this decision lightly.
+Kind Regards, Rob D. Machster"
+"Lost his job, doesn't pay rent...
+My gut feeling is that he is not coming back here..."

+"Tons of boxes around filled with dirty clothes and small toys."

+"Ooh a 1965 Rochester King Seat...
+Classic... and very comfortable!"

+"That mattress is disgusting...
+It has more shades of yellow than the original blue!"

+"Good lord!
+This tub will get you filthier after a bath than before!"

+"Maybe I should wash my hands?
+Naaa...."

+"Just a couple of empty boxes and cans.
+I'll skip dinner for the night."

+"This sink is pretty rusty...
+Like my ex-wife..."

+"A teddy bear!
+I wonder why the kid didn't take it with him...
+Unless he left in a hurry..."

+"There's enough to get a party in here...
+Let's see...
+Anti-depressants, LSD, Psilocybe semilanceata..."

+"Nothing in here..."

+"People say that in case of an earthquake, the toilet is your last source of water...
+Unless you live here..."

+"Nice little floor lamp...
+I might bring that home..."

+Cops:
+"OPEN THE DOOR"
+"STAY ON THE FLOOR, PUT YOUR HANDS ON YOUR HEAD"
+"YOU ARE UNDER ARREST FOR THE MURDER OF YOUR WIFE AND SON, ANYTHING THAT YOU WILL SAY CAN BE USED AGAINST YOU..."

+Bobby:
+"Come play with me daddy!"
+"Daddy...
+Daaaaddyyyyy"
+"Where are you Daddy?"

+Kathy:
+"Jooohn...."
+"Joooohn... what did you do to us?"